Vertical Transmission Prevention

 Vertical Transmission Prevention Investment

 Funding for operations research related to prevention of vertical transmission of HIV from mother to child at birth and during breastfeeding was virtually flat from 2011 to 2012 at US$43.8 million.
 The public sector accounted for most of this funding, with the US, through the NIH and USAID, contributing 79 percent.
 Other public-sector agencies—ANRS, Canada’s CHVI, India’s DBT, the Swedish Research Council (SRC) and the EC, contributed 19 percent of total funding for prevention of vertical transmission R&D, while philanthropic funding accounted for 2 percent.

+[Amended text] Vertical Transmission Prevention Investment

+Funding for research related to prevention of vertical transmission of HIV from mother to child at birth and during breastfeeding increased nominally between 2012 and 2013, from US$43.8 million to US$44 million.
+The public sector accounted for most of this funding, with the US, through NIH and USAID, contributing nearly 95 percent.